 Researchers are still trying to understand the precise chemical signals that tell the stem cells what to do in order to create the proper growth and regeneration.
 Injection of bone marrow-derived stem cells into the cerebrospinal fluid is being studied to see if it will promote the proteins needed to grow nerves and increase nerve signals.
 Research is limited but is showing promising preclinical results in regenerating neuronal growth and a new connection between neurons.

-Promising results are coming from the use of functional electric stimulation (FES).
+Promising results are coming from the use of functional electrical stimulation (FES).
 FES uses a computer and electrodes to give small bursts of electricity to paralyzed muscles.
 This is done to generate muscle contractions.

 Currently, FES is being used to try and restore function that was lost after a spinal cord injury.
 By stimulating paralyzed muscles, patients are experiencing improvement in hand movements, bladder and bowel control, and even potential for respiration without the use of a ventilator.
 Researchers are trying to advance this current system, which is showing promising results not only in spinal cord injuries, but for stroke patients as well.